Swinging Door Hardware

 What Type of Pintle?

-The style of pintle depends on the door jamb and mounting requirements.
+The style of pintle depends on the door jamb and mounting requirements on the swinging door.
 Hinge pintles can be removable, held in place with a cotter pin; or they can be non-removable, sealed in the hinge.
 The pintle can be offset from the hinge for mounting to an open frame, or set back on the face of a wall to allow open doors to clear the doorway.
 A butt-style pintle leaf can mount to the inside of the frame with the pintle pin located at the edge of the opening.

 Hinge Mounting Styles